how to stay sober

 Download sober apps

 I’ve downloaded a few sober apps and have found them to be helpful.
 My favorite has been “I Am Sober.”
 It basically just counts the amount of time you’ve been sober.
-I like to refer back to this app when I’m feeling down about my sobriety and need to remember how far I’ve come.
+I like to refer back to this app when I’m feeling down about my sobriety and need to remember how far I’ve come in my battle against alcohol addiction.

 Take a break when you need it

 Sometimes when I go out with my friends and there is a lot of drinking involved, I need to excuse myself and go outside or take a few moments in the bathroom.
 Oftentimes, it can be overwhelming to be sober at events or venues where others start drinking heavily.
 It’s okay to need to take a break from it all for a couple of minutes.
-You don’t want your mental health to be negatively impacted.
+You don’t want your mental health to be negatively impacted when you spend time around alcohol.
 It’s totally normal and okay to avoid bars in early sobriety if you think they will be too tempting for you.

 Unfollow IG accounts